Methodist conservatives to launch breakaway group in May

 “The visa issue is a reality that is simply outside our control as we seek to achieve a reasonable threshold of delegate presence and participation,” said a statement by Kim Simpson, who chairs the denomination’s Commission on the General Conference.

-But the delay is hastening the breakup of the third-largest religious body in the United States, behind Catholics and Southern Baptists.
+But the delay is hastening the breakup of one of the largest religious bodies in the United States.

 Already some conservative churches have left the denomination, and more are eager to do so, said a statement from the Global Methodist Church organizers.